 - Fresh raspberries and flowers, for garnish

-- three 9” springform cake pans with a round piece of parchment.
+- Preheat your oven to 350 degrees F and line three 9” springform cake pans with a round piece of parchment.
 I also recommend greasing the sides with a bit of butter or coconut oil.

 - Using a double boiler or a small saucepan on low heat, melt together the butter and chocolate.
 Then let it cool for 10 minutes.